Rules for assigning scientific names have become well codified in order to

 into common use before the priority of the original name is recognized.

-Scrotum humanum Brookes, 1763 (Megalosaurus) Among the
+Scrotum humanum Brookes 1763 (Megalosaurus) Among the

 oldest dinosaur bones discovered.
 So named because the condyles had a